 - a.
 Meeting.
 Prior to submitting an application, please ensure you have had a presubmittal meeting per the instructions at the beginning of this packet. - b.
 Application Deadlines.
 Applications must be submitted in accordance with the Schedule of Meetings and Submission Deadlines included in this packet.
 Applications must be reviewed by staff and verified as complete.
 Staff will invoice the application fee.
-A complete application and fee payment must be received to be schedule for the Board of Adjustment meeting.
+A complete application and fee payment must be received to be schedule for an applicable Board meeting.
 Please note that a request for an appeal must be filed within 30 days from receipt of the written decision or receipt or actual or constructive notice of the written decision.
-A maximum of 10 cases are scheduled for each Board of Adjustment meeting. - c.
-Fees.
-All applications must pay the invoiced non-refundable fee.
-Invoices will be completed by staff in Accela according to the UDO Administration Schedule of Fees, included in this packet. - d.
+A maximum of 6 cases are schedule for each Alternative Compliance Review Board meeting and a maximum of 10 cases are scheduled for each Board of Adjustment meeting. - c.
 Application Filing.
 All applications must be filed through Accela Citizen Access https://aca-prod.accela.com/Charlotte/customization/common/home.aspx An account is required, accounts are fee.
 From the Home screen select "Start a New Application" or from "I want to..." at the top select "Apply for an Application".
 Then choose to select from the list.
-All UDO Administration application types are found under the Planning option.
-Select the applicable application type.
+All UDO Administration application types are found under the "Planning" option.
+Then select the applicable application type from the list. - d.

-- e.
 Complete the application.
 Fill in applicable fields.
 Make sure to go through all steps of the application to the point you get a confirmation and a record number (ex.
 VAR-2023-00003) If you have questions about the fields contact UDO Administration staff.
-(Crystal Roman at crystal.roman@charlottenc.gov or John Kinley at john.kinley@charlottenc.gov - f.
+(Crystal Roman at crystal.roman@charlottenc.gov or John Kinley at john.kinley@charlottenc.gov - e.
 Signature Required.
 Make sure the required signature form included in this packet is properly signed and uploaded to Accela.
 Unsigned applications cannot be accepted.
-An application cannot be accepted without the signature sheet.
+An application cannot be accepted without the signature sheet. - f.

-- g.
 Supporting Documents Required.
-Applicants should upload supporting documents to Accela such as site plans, survey, plat, photos, letters etc. - h.
+Applicants should upload supporting documents to Accela such as site plans, survey, plat, photos, letters etc. - g.
 Completeness Requirement.
 Illegible and incomplete applications cannot be accepted.
-Staff will review the application to make sure it is correct and contact the applicant for any revisions or additional documentation needed.
+Staff will review the application to make sure it is correct and contact the applicant for any revisions or additional documentation needed. - h.
+Fees.
+Invoices will be completed by staff in Accela according to the UDO Administration Schedule of Fees, included in this packet.
+All applications must pay the invoiced non-refundable fee within 7 days of the invoice in order to proceed in the process.